Daimler's self-driving concept car turns into mobile living room

 To facilitate connectivity with the outside world, the F 015 is equipped with six digital display screens throughout the cabin.
 The screens can be activated via gestures, eye-tracking or touch.

-Mercedes wrapped all that fancy hardware and software in a lightweight, impact-resistant structure of carbon-fibre, aluminium and high-strength steel.
+Mercedes wrapped all that fancy hardware and software in a lightweight, impact-resistant structure of carbon-fiber, aluminum and high-strength steel.
 The concept was also designed to accommodate an electric motor and hydrogen fuel cell.

 The F 015 represents a huge leap forward conceptually and stylistically from the Mercedes-Benz S 500 Intelligent Drive research vehicle that piloted itself on a 100-kilometer journey from Mannheim to Pforzheim in August 2013.